secureCodeBox/secureCodeBox/README.md

 ### Deployment (based on Helm)

+> The install instrucions require you to have the repository cloned and to have your terminal located in the folder of repository.
-There are shorthand scripts to un-/install everything in the `bin` directory.
+> There are shorthand scripts to un-/install everything in the `bin` directory.

 Deploy the secureCodeBox operator first: